What’s on TV this Christmas 2019?

 It’s Christmas!
 It’s official.
 It’s time to cease working and going to high school – to eat an excessive amount of, put your feat up and get the telly on!

-And this yr there’s an enormous quantity of TV treats so that you can take pleasure in throughout the key broadcasters and streaming suppliers…
+And this 12 months there’s an enormous quantity of TV treats so that you can get pleasure from throughout the most important broadcasters and streaming suppliers…

 Gavin & Stacey Christmas Particular – BBC One